Prof Robyn Owens (UWA), Dr Phil Watson (Fugro) and Mr Peter Burger (Fugro)

 “Vryhof was the ideal industry partner to continue development of the DEPLA and we look forward to assisting them in making it a real prospect for the offshore industry” Associate Professor O’Loughlin said.

 PhD student S.M.
-Ali Tasalloti from the ARC Centre of Excellence for Geotechnical Science and Engineering and the Centre for Goetechnical Railway Engineering (GRE) won the 2014 Young Professionals Geotechnical Competition open to both industry and academia.
+Ali Tasalloti from the ARC Centre of Excellence for Geotechnical Science and Engineering and the Centre for Geotechnical Railway Engineering (GRE) won the 2014 Young Professionals Geotechnical Competition open to both industry and academia.

 The competition, held in Sydney, was hosted by the Australian Geomechanics Society and Institution of Engineers Australia.